stonezyg/modernize-apps-katacoda/scenarios/moving-existing-apps/01-analyze-with-rhamt.md

 > Story points are an abstract metric commonly used in Agile software development to estimate the relative level of effort needed to implement a feature or change.
 Red Hat Application Migration Toolkit uses story points to express the level of effort needed to migrate particular application constructs, and the application as a whole.
+The level of effort will vary greatly depending on the size and complexity of the application(s) to migrate.

 There are several other sub-pages accessible by the menu near the top.
 Cick on each one and observe the results for each of these pages: